Why Watches and Wrist HR Monitors Usually Don't Work For HRV

 Scosche Rhythm 24

 We have had many recent inquiries about using the Apple Watch 4 with the Elite HRV app, as Apple now advertises that the watch is capable of measuring HRV.
 In order to calculate the research-backed HRV values such as RMSSD, LnRMSSD, HF, LF, etc. our software needs access to accurate R-R interval data.
 (More info on R-R intervals here).

 Regarding the HRV function provided directly by the Apple watch: the Apple Health app pulls HRV data at random times throughout the day.
-This offers little to no context for the HRV score, and therefore can be very misleading when trying to make a judgement from that score.
+This offers little to no context for the HRV score, and therefore can be very misleading when trying to make a judgment from that score.
 The point of our Morning Readiness readings is to establish a baseline, so to take readings throughout the day without this baseline will not tell you much.
 If you would like to test out the Apple Watch HRV function, we recommend triggering manual HRV reading and sitting as still as possible.
 This data will not be pulled into Elite HRV, so you'll need to view it on your Apple Health app.

 We will update this article and our Compatible Devices page accordingly when the time comes.